pennweb/pennweb.github.io/taxonomy.md

 Taxonomy results can be filtered by specifying one more taxonomy IDs from the tables below.
 Separate multiple taxonomies with the '+' operator.

-`Example: /api/taxonomy/subject/5?_format=json` returns the names and IDs from the  Health Sciences vocabulary.
+`Example: /api/taxonomy/subject/5?_format=json` returns the names and IDs of the Health Sciences term from the Subject taxonomy.

-`Example: /api/taxonomy/subject/5+6?_format=json` returns the names and IDs from the Health Sciences and Science & Technology vocabulary.
+`Example: /api/taxonomy/subject/5+6?_format=json` returns the names and IDs of the Health Sciences and Science & Technology terms from the Subject taxonomy.

 {% include taxonomy/events.md %}